Skip to main content

 Handoffs and per-agent wallets

-Handoffs are one of the OpenAI Agents SDK's strongest primitives.
-An Agent can hand off control to another Agent mid-conversation; the receiving Agent inherits the context but operates with its own instructions and its own tools.
-The integration treats this exactly the way you want: each Agent in the handoff graph has its own Blockchain0x wallet, its own spend policy, and its own audit trail.
+Handoffs are one of the SDK's strongest primitives.
+An agent hands control to another mid-run; the receiver inherits context but runs with its own instructions and tools.
+Give each agent its own wallet and the model lines up cleanly: each has its own budget and its own audit trail.

 Per-role budgets.
-A "triage" Agent that just reads input and routes does not need a budget.
-A "researcher" Agent that calls premium APIs needs a meaningful daily cap.
-A "writer" Agent that mostly calls cheap LLMs needs a small budget.
-With per-agent wallets, you tune each role independently rather than budgeting for the worst case across the whole graph.
+A triage agent that only routes needs almost no budget.
+A researcher calling premium APIs needs a real allowance.
+A writer calling cheap LLMs needs a small one.
+Per-agent wallets let you tune each role rather than budgeting for the worst case across the whole graph.

-Clean attribution across handoffs.
-When the dashboard shows $4.20 spent on researcher and $0.20 spent on writer, you can immediately see where the cost lives and tune accordingly.
-A single shared wallet would lose this signal.
+Clean attribution.
+When the dashboard shows most spend on the researcher and little on the writer, you see exactly where cost lives.
+A shared wallet erases that signal.

-Isolated blast radius for prompt injection.
-A prompt-injected receiver after a handoff burns only its own daily cap.
-The Agents above it in the handoff hierarchy keep working with their full budgets intact.
+Isolated blast radius.
+A prompt-injected receiver after a handoff spends only its own allowance.
+The agents above it keep their budgets intact.
+The general shape is documented at the agent-to-agent payment glossary entry, and the LangChain parallel is langchain-payment-integration.

 What the integration does not touch

-The integration stays narrow.
-These pieces of your Agents SDK stack are unaffected:
+The pattern stays narrow.
+These parts of your SDK stack are untouched:

 • The LLM.
-Whatever model each Agent is configured with passes through.
+Whatever model each agent uses passes through.

 • The instructions.
-Agent personality and reasoning are unchanged.
+Agent behavior and reasoning are unchanged.

 • The Runner.
-Streaming and non-streaming runs both work unchanged.
+Streaming and non-streaming runs both work.

 • Handoff routing.
-The SDK decides who handles what; the wrapper just runs when the receiver calls a tool.
+The SDK decides who handles what; the tool pays only when the receiver calls it.

-• The SDK's tracing.
-Spans for handoffs and tool calls appear as they always did.
+• Tracing.
+Spans for handoffs and tool calls appear as before.

 • Free tools.
-Tools without the require_payment decorator return 200 directly with no wrapper involvement.
+Tools that do not call the paid path return normally with no involvement.

 When this is the right integration

-Two scenarios where the Agents SDK integration is the right pick.
+Two situations where this pattern is the right pick.

-Your Agents SDK system has multiple Agents with different cost profiles.
-Per-agent wallets give you per-role budgets and per-role audit trails.
-A single shared wallet across many Agents is feasible but loses the attribution signal that makes the whole hierarchy easier to operate.
+Your system has several agents with different cost profiles.
+Per-agent wallets give per-role budgets and per-role audit.
+A shared wallet across many agents works but loses the attribution that makes a hierarchy easier to run.

-Alternatives where the integration is not the right pick: a single-Agent SDK app with one trusted LLM provider and a shared API key (the integration adds no value); a workload where all payments are human-driven via Stripe (use the dual-auth migration pattern); a tool that bypasses function_tool entirely (integrate the payment API directly).
+Where it is not the right pick: a single-agent app with one trusted provider and a shared key (it adds nothing), a workload where humans drive every payment via Stripe (use that migration path), or a tool that bypasses function_tool entirely (wire the payment API directly).

 Pricing and tier choices